 - 2.1 The scope of the SPD is to provide further guidance to support the implementation of the parking policy of the South Downs Local Plan (SDLP).
 The SPD will elaborate upon policy SD22: Parking Provision of the SDLP (adopted July 2019) and applies to the whole of the South Downs National Park.
-The SPD provides further detail on the following matters: - Sets out a standard for parking at residential development based on principles and a calculator tool - Sets out a standard for parking at non-residential development based on principles and a table showing provision of spaces by type of development - Provides examples of how the principles will be used to determine parking provision - Explains how the calculator tool is used as part of the standard for parking
+The SPD provides further detail on the following matters: - Sets out guidance for determining parking provision for residential development using two principles in conjunction with a calculator tool and including all relevant information in the decision making process; - Sets out guidance for determining parking provision for non-residential development using two principles in conjunction with a table showing provision of spaces by type of development and including all relevant information in the decision making process; - Provides examples of how the two principles will be used to determine parking provision; - Explains how the calculator tool is used as part of the process for determining parking provision at residential development; - Provides guidance for Disability Parking; - Provides guidance for provision of cycle parking at new development; - Provides guidance on conducting Parking Surveys; - Sets out minimum standards for types of parking space.